nicerapp/nicerapp/README.md

 You can choose between **certbot** or **letsencrypt**.
 You can find tutorials on how to use them via google searches for either 'certbox example' or 'letsencrypt example'.

+After that, the only remaining step is to restart all the server software :
+> sudo service couchdb restart
+>
+> sudo service apache2 restart
+>
+> sudo service nginx restart

 # Modifying the HTML for a nicerapp site
 This is done by modifying .../nicerapp/domainConfigs/YOUR_DOMAIN_NAME/index.template.php